FilipChalupa/image-release/README.md

 ![Example](./example.gif)

-This website has been intended to be used as a Browser Source in [OBS Studio](https://obsproject.com/) however it's on you what you do with it.
+This website has been intended to be used as a Browser Source overlay in [OBS Studio](https://obsproject.com/) however it's on you what you do with it.